clearpathrobotics/kikusui_electronic_load/README.md

 | `SOUR:POW 100`       | Changes the load's power to _100 W_ ( or any integer specified from 0 W - 1000 W ) |
 | `INP ON`             | Turns the load _on_                                                                |
 | `INP OFF`            | Turns the load _off_                                                               |

-## TODO

-1. Add udev rules details for the Kikusui FTDI.
-    These are currently set as " _todo_ " in the file `./debian/udev`.
-2. Consider adding a Topic with the electronic load's current state:
-    -   Is it on or off? `enable`'s state.
-    -   What power is it set to? `power`'s state.